The Two-Character Play: Plot

 The characters in this play, Felice and Clare, are two actors on tour; they are also brother and sister.
 They find themselves deserted by their acting troupe in a decrepit "state theatre in an unknown state".
-Faced (perhaps) by an audience expecting a performance, they enact The Two-Character Play – an illusion within an illusion, an 'out cry' from isolation, panic, and fear.
-(Out Cry was the title of one version of this play, which premiered at the Ivanhoe Theatre in Chicago in July 1971.
-Out Cry later premiered on Broadway, directed by Peter Glenville and co-starring Michael York and Cara Duff-MacCormick, and which ran from March 1–10, 1973 at the Lyceum Theater after one preview on February 28.)
+Faced (perhaps) by an audience expecting a performance, they enact The Two-Character Play.
+Out Cry, a second version of this work, premiered at the Ivanhoe Theatre in Chicago in July 1971 and had its Broadway premiere, directed by Peter Glenville and co-starring Michael York and Cara Duff-MacCormick, in 1973, running from March 1 to 10 at the Lyceum Theater following one preview performance on February 28.

 The plot is confusing and difficult to follow, with little sense of a resolution.
 The Two-Character Play has a concurrent double plot with the convention of a play within a play scenario.
 The characters of Clare and Felice are psychologically damaged from witnessing the traumatic murder/suicide of their parents.
 They have remained recluses in the family home since the incident and are attempting to make hesitant contact with the outside world.
-As the actors dip in and out of performance, improvising parts not memorised or not yet written, it becomes increasingly difficult to differentiate the actors from the characters and reality from illusion.
+As the actors dip in and out of performance, improvising parts not memorised or not yet written, it becomes increasingly difficult to differentiate the actors from the characters and reality from theatrics.

 Performances

 The London premiere featured Peter Wyngarde and Mary Ure, and its director was James Roose-Evans.
 Williams then revised the play, and the revised version, under the title of Out Cry, received its first performance in Chicago with Donald Madden and Eileen Herlie.

 The play was produced in San Francisco before it moved to Broadway.
 David Merrick produced the play on Broadway in 1973, under the title of Out Cry.

 A 30th Anniversary production (of the 1975 version) was staged in Australia in 2005 at the University of Melbourne with siblings Stephen Ryan and Sarah Ryan playing the roles of Felice and Clare.
 For his performance as Felice, Stephen Ryan won the Murray Sutherland Prize for the most outstanding performance in a dramatic production at the University of Melbourne.
 San Francisco's Theatre Rhinoceros staged the show in January 2012.

 The play was produced at London's Jermyn Street Theatre in October 2010.
 The production starred Catherine Cusack and Paul McEwan, and was directed by the then-Artistic Director of the theater, Gene David Kirk.

-The Two-Character Play opened Off Broadway to critical acclaim on June 19, 2013 at New World Stages.
-The production featured winner Amanda Plummer and Brad Dourif.
+The Two-Character Play ran Off Broadway at New World Stages from June 19 to September 29, 2013, starring Amanda Plummer and Brad Dourif.